-I am SO excited to be part of this SPECIALTY class for Dynamic Pilates TV!!
+I am so excited to be part of this speciality class for Dynamic Pilates TV!!
 The “Pilates and Pregnancy” Workout is what I consider, “an educational class.”
 It is not a full flow, nor super challenging.
 I put it together to talk about concepts that are important when working with the pregnant client, and can be adapted to other pilates apparatus, class flow, or mat work.

 Exercise is highly recommended during pregnancy, and pilates is a safe and effective mode of exercise to work on core and postural strength and overall strength and mobility during pregnancy.

 Most national pregnancy associations and obstetrics guidelines recommend 30 min of exercise most days of the week.
 Always a good rule of thumb to double check with your doctor/OB-Gyn to double check and monitor throughout your pregnancy, if there is any reason that you should not continue exercise.